jeresig/nyt-crossword/readme.md

 This is a CSV dump of collected data representing clues and answers from The New York Times crossword over almost 16 years.

 It spans `October 1996` through to `December 31st 2012`.
 The data was first collected for a small project to build a [search engine][se] with it.
+The `clues.txt` files is about 13.1MB in size and contains 432,205 clues with answers.

 [se]: http://donohoe.io/projects/crossword/#/git